FRC’S WORK AGAINST THE CORONAVIRUS

 FRC’S HYGIENE TRAINING IN LIBERIA

-The UN Social and Health Council (UNECA) estimates that the number of deaths caused by the coronavirus in Africa will be between 300,000 and 3.3 million, depending on how well the spread of the virus can be prevented.
+The UN Social and Health Council (UNECA) estimated that the number of deaths caused by the coronavirus in Africa will be between 300,000 and 3.3 million, depending on how well the spread of the virus can be prevented.

 Making sure people have access to accurate and factual information is particularly important in a country whose civil wars, the Ebola epidemic and the long-standing corruption and human rights abuses have left a deep imprint.
 Widespread distrust and and illiteracy hinder people’s ability to understand, digest and share fact-based information.